nguyenhphilip/camino/content/posts/Introduction.md

 >Your Son

 Sending it was one of the hardest things I have ever done.
 I was petrified -- what would they say?
 Would they even understand?
 We weren’t a family that expressed our feelings so openly like this.
 It was always about the basics -- food, water, money, school, family.
-Talking back –- which included expressing your feelings –- wasn't normal.
-You simply had to sit and listen.

 Before boarding, my Mom left me with this message: